kiran-revally-unh/kiran-revally-unh/README.md

 Principal Software Engineer with **8+ years of experience** building **enterprise-scale, production-grade web applications** across finance, telecom, and technology-driven domains.

-I specialize in **Angular-based UI systems**, complex data-driven interfaces, and frontend architecture for large platforms.
+I specialize in **React-based UI systems**, complex data-driven interfaces, and frontend architecture for large platforms.
 My work focuses on **performance, reliability, clean architecture, and developer experience**, supporting applications used in high-traffic, business-critical environments.

 I have extensive experience working across the full application lifecycle — from design and development to CI/CD automation, production support, and long-term maintenance — while collaborating closely with product, backend, QA, and DevOps teams.